GM's judgment day: How two Venezuelan car dealers seized an auto factory

 Asked what sort of buyer the factory might attract in a government auction, Kansao responded: "Only God knows that."

-Additional by Eyanir Chinea and Corina Pons in Caracas; Editing by Brian Thevenot
+(Additional by Eyanir Chinea and Corina Pons in Caracas; Editing by Brian Thevenot)